 Guiding Research Questions

 The project is interested in prevailing social norms affecting life courses of persons with disabilities from early childhood to old age in Ghana and other West African countries.
-Particular attention will be paid on the significance of institutionalized life course patterns for people with disabilities and the influence of the dynamics of social change and modernization processes on the construction of life courses.
+Particular attention is paid on the significance of institutionalised life course patterns for people with disabilities and the influence of the dynamics of social change and modernisation processes on the construction of life courses.

 Furthermore, the effects of social and material context factors on the success or failure of biographical transition processes of people with disabilities are of interest.
-This includes the interplay of informal support from family, neighbourhood, self-help and charitable organizations with the expanding state-organized social security and service systems in Ghana and other West African states.
+This includes the interplay of informal support from family, neighbourhood, self-help and charity organisations with the expanding state-organised social protection and service systems in Ghana and other West African states.

-The following overriding research questions will be guiding the project:
+The following overriding research questions are guiding the project:

 Migrants with Disability in Ghana: A View of Gender Disparity in Challenges, Coping Mechanisms and their Contribution to Development (Anna Boakyewah Bentil, Centre for Migration Studies, University of Ghana)